surfactants/sylph/docs/ui/elements/scrollable.md

 *ui/elements/scrollable.hpp*

 ## About
-Contains an sf::Viewport object which can be moved with mousewheel input.
+Contains an sf::Viewport object which moves vertically with mousewheel scroll input.

 Can be encapsulated or inherited.